vllm-project/vllm/docs/source/getting_started/installation.rst

 .. tip::

     Building from source requires quite a lot compilation.
-To accelerate the compilation, you can install `ccache <https://github.com/ccache/ccache>`_ via either `conda install ccache` or `apt install ccache` .
+If you are building from source for multiple times, it is beneficial to cache the compilation results.
+For example, you can install `ccache <https://github.com/ccache/ccache>`_ via either `conda install ccache` or `apt install ccache` .
 As long as `which ccache` command can find the `ccache` binary, it will be used automatically by the build system.
+After the first build, the subsequent builds will be much faster.

 .. tip::
     To avoid your system being overloaded, you can limit the number of compilation jobs